anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 6: Payment - stored payment method
+### Step 6: Confirm Payment Using Stored Method

-Create Payment confirmation template with Rich Card Chip List
+Create a payment confirmation template that allows the user to confirm or pause payment, and provides a call option.

 <details>
   <summary>Click to view the code</summary>